XAKEPEHOK/expression-executor/README.md

 ### Differences from analogues
 - https://symfony.com/doc/current/components/expression_language.html - great symfony component for
-expressions, but there impossible to override logic of any built-in operators and also impossible use your own strict type system.
+expressions, but it is impossible to override logic of any built-in operators and also impossible use your own strict type system.
 Only one way to extend - define your own function
-- https://github.com/NeonXP/MathExecutor - good math expressions calculator with user-defined operators and functions, but also impossible use your own strict type system.
+- https://github.com/NeonXP/MathExecutor - good math expressions calculator with user-defined operators and functions, but it is also impossible to use your own strict type system.
 For example, you can't do something like Datetime - Datetime (with type saving)